lgss/outsystems-to-slack/readme.md

 ### Configuration

 1. Go to AWS
-2. Create an IAM user
-  * You'll need the Access ID and Secret Key for that user
+2. Create an IAM user (you'll need the Access ID and Secret Key for that user)
-3. Create an IAM role
-  * You'll need the role ARN for that role
+3. Create an IAM role (you'll need the role ARN for that role)
-4. Create a dynamodb table with a primary key of `id`
-  * You'll need to keep a note of the name of the table
+4. Create a dynamodb table with a primary key of `id` (you'll need to keep a note of the name of the table)
-5. Create an SNS topic for your notifications to be sent to
-  * You'll need to keep a note of the ARN of the SNS topic
+5. Create an SNS topic for your notifications to be sent to (you'll need to keep a note of the ARN of the SNS topic)
-6. Go into your Slack team and add an 'Incoming WebHook' integration to a Channel of your choice
-  * You'll need the webhook url
+6. Go into your Slack team and add an 'Incoming WebHook' integration to a Channel of your choice (you'll need the webhook url)
-7. Generate a Service Account in Outsystems Lifetime
-  * You'll need the auth key for the Service Account
+7. [Create a a Service Account](https://success.outsystems.com/Documentation/10/Reference/OutSystems_APIs/LifeTime_Deployment_API/REST_API_Authentication#Creating_a_service_account) in Outsystems Lifetime (you'll need the auth key for the Service Account)

 You'll need a few credentials for the functions to work, all of these are described in each `.env.sample` file.